 - Attribute names must be enclosed in brackets, for example, [Floor Area Ratio].

 - Attribute names must match either the actual field name or its alias in the project feature service, for example, [Floor Area Ratio] or [FAR].

-You can locate the project feature service by clicking the Open Menu button in the upper-left corner of the app and choosing Details in the Project Backstage.
+You can locate the project feature service by clicking the Open Menu button in the upper left corner of the app and choosing Details in the Project Backstage.
 On the View Details dialog box, click Details.
-This opens a new browser tab on ArcGIS.com in the project group.
+This will open a new browser tab on ArcGIS.com in the project group.
 Scroll through the list of items until you see a feature layer with a title that includes the words project feature service.

 - Addition, subtraction, multiplication, and division (*,/,+,-) operators are supported.